UsmonovaZulfiya/agentic-RAG-for-deep-document-analysis/README.md

-# 🧠 Agentic RAG for Deep Document Analysis
+# Agentic RAG for Deep Document Analysis
 *Reproducibility of “Building Three Pipelines to Select the Right LLMs for RAG, Multi-Agent Systems, and Vision”*

----

-## 📖 Overview
+## Overview

-This repository reproduces and extends the experiment described in [Fareed Khan’s LevelUp article](https://levelup.gitconnected.com/building-three-pipelines-to-select-the-right-llms-for-rag-multi-agent-systems-and-vision-3e47e0563b76).
+This repository reproduces the experiment described in [Fareed Khan’s LevelUp article](https://levelup.gitconnected.com/building-three-pipelines-to-select-the-right-llms-for-rag-multi-agent-systems-and-vision-3e47e0563b76).
 The project implements an **Agentic Retrieval-Augmented Generation (RAG)** pipeline that uses **hierarchical chunking**, **multi-step reasoning**, and **model routing** to enable deep question answering over complex documents.

 The pipeline simulates how autonomous agents can navigate large legal or technical documents — selecting relevant text, refining search depth, and synthesizing structured answers with citations.

----

-## ⚙️ Core Features
+## Core Features

 - **Hierarchical Chunking** – recursively splits documents into semantically meaningful segments using sentence-level boundaries.
 - **Agentic Navigation** – a router model iteratively selects the most relevant text chunks based on a question.